What You're Doing: Composition

 "What You're Doing" was written by McCartney in Atlantic City on 30 August 1964, shortly following the end of the Beatles' 1964 world tour.
 Throughout the song, McCartney adds to the rhyme scheme by combining a single, two-syllable word with two one-syllable words (i.e. "Look what you're doing, I'm feeling blue and lonely ...
 You got me runnin, and there's no fun in it").
 He used the same technique on "She's a Woman", which was also recorded during the sessions for Beatles for Sale.
 Inspired by his often turbulent relationship with girlfriend Jane Asher, McCartney has gone on record as not liking "What You're Doing", regarding it as "a bit of filler" for the album.

-The Beatles, nor McCartney as a solo artist, ever performed the song live.
+Neither the Beatles, nor McCartney as a solo artist, ever performed the song live.

 The track features a unique four-bar drum intro by Ringo Starr, which is repeated just before the song's coda.
 The guitar riff is played by George Harrison on his Rickenbacker 12-string electric guitar.
-The sound was influential on the Byrds, who crafted their sound partly on the Beatles' use of the Rickenbacker, and Harrison in turn adopted influences from the Byrds in his 1965 song "If I Needed Someone".
+The sound was influential on the Byrds, who crafted their sound partly on the Beatles' use of the Rickenbacker (and used a similar riff on their version of Bob Dylan's "Mr. Tambourine Man").
+Harrison in turn adopted influences from the Byrds in his 1965 song "If I Needed Someone".